segmentio/segment-docs/src/getting-started/use-cases/reference.md

 {% endfaqitem %}
 {% faqitem Suppress with purchase %}

-This table shows the events and properties Segment recommends you track for the Suppress with purchase use case:
+This table shows the events and properties Segment recommends you track for the Suppress with purchase use case, which helps you suppress converted users immediately after a conversion:
 <br />
 <br />